 Adult supervision will be required, and a buffer zone of poplar trees will be planted between the track and the nearby Skywest Townhomes community.

 Mary Clements, a longtime Skywest resident and member of its homeowners' board, said that mitigation measures have smoothed over potential problems involving dust, noise and lighting that worried many residents.

 "Thanks for listening to us," she told the board.
-"We're looking forward to a nice track, and nice
+"We're looking forward to a nice track, and nice screening for the homes."

 Previously, bicyclists had to travel to Livermore or Santa Clara to find a dirt track on which to practice.